ravendb/docs/docs/consumer/querying/using-linq-to-query-ravendb.markdown

 ## Sorting

 You can use the `orderby` / `.OrderBy()` / `.OrderByDescending()` clauses to perform simple sorting.
 As we will see in a later chapter, more advanced sorting options are supported using static indexes.

+## Aggregate operators

+RavenDB supports only the `Count` Linq aggregate operator.